Home Road Trip Ultimate Australia Road Trip Guide: Top Routes & Essential Tips

 East Coast Road Trip – Sydney to Cairns

 The East Coast is the most touristy region of Australia and the most popular road-trip route among travelers.
-It is lined with numerous beaches (patrolled), boasts a pleasant climate, and offers a great diversity of landscapes.
-The main cities on the coast are Sydney, Brisbane and Cairns.
-They are all very touristy, lively, dynamic and multicultural.
+It is lined with patrolled beaches, boasts a pleasant climate, and offers a great diversity of landscapes.
+Main cities on the coast are Sydney, Brisbane and Cairns.

 For those of you who are not too accustomed to road-trips, who love the ocean, and who do not want to feel too isolated from cities, this is the perfect route!
-Apart from the large metropolises and their vastness, their skyscrapers as far as the eye can see, travelers particularly enjoy visiting the Whitsunday Islands and the Great Barrier Reef.
+Apart from the large cities and their skyscrapers as far as the eye can see, you will be bale to visit the Whitsunday Islands and the Great Barrier Reef.
 The lush, verdant rainforests of the country’s North are also not to be missed.

-Time needed: around 10 days (7 days if you are in a hurry, 15 days if you take your time)
+Time required: ~10 days (min 7 days if in a hurry, 15 days if you take your time)

 More info: Road Trip de Sydney à Brisbane